faranakopolis/Sumino/README.md

 You can download and use the export file of Postman's collection [here](https://github.com/maripillon/Sumino/tree/master/postman).

-The usage of each API is pretty straightforward.
+The functionality of each API is pretty straightforward.

-## DataBase
+## Database

 Knowing that our language is Python and our framework is Django Rest, in my opinion, the first step of the system design is designing its database.

-This system uses two kind of databases (Postgres and Redis).
-Of course there are no strong relations between our data and it would come across the mind to just use **Redis** for this task but we need a reliable database like **Postgres** to store, calculate and retrieve many rows (using selects and aggrigation functions).
+I have used two databases (Postgres and Redis).
+Of course there are no strong relations between our data and it would come across the mind to just use **Redis** for this task but we need a reliable database like **Postgres** to store, calculate and retrieve many rows of numbers (using selects and aggrigation functions).

 We just have a table in our Postgres database to store the two numbers (a, b).